nicolashernandezb/academic-kickstart/content/publication/Entropy1/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "<DIV align="justify">We propose a definition of entropy for stochastic processes.
+abstract = " <DIV align="justify"> We propose a definition of entropy for stochastic processes.
 We provide a reproducing kernel Hilbert space model to estimate entropy from a random sample of realizations of a stochastic process, namely functional data, and introduce two approaches to estimate minimum entropy sets.
 These sets are relevant to detect anomalous or outlier functional data.
-A numerical experiment illustrates the performance of the proposed method; in addition, we conduct an analysis of mortality rate curves as an interesting application in a real-data context to explore functional anomaly detection.</DIV>" abstract_short = ""<DIV align="justify">We propose a definition of entropy for stochastic processes in a reproducing kernel Hilbert space model for functional data.</DIV>"
+A numerical experiment illustrates the performance of the proposed method; in addition, we conduct an analysis of mortality rate curves as an interesting application in a real-data context to explore functional anomaly detection. </DIV>"

+abstract_short = "<DIV align="justify">We propose a definition of entropy for stochastic processes in a reproducing kernel Hilbert space model for functional data.</DIV> "

 # Is this a selected publication? (true/false)
 selected = true